Russian-Doom/russian-doom/COMPILING.md

 cd build
 cpack -G ZIP
 ```
-The resulting packages of the previously compiled components can be found in the `build` directory.
+The resulting packages of the previously compiled components and their checksums can be found in the `build` directory.

 The only supported generators are [Archive Generators](https://cmake.org/cmake/help/latest/cpack_gen/archive.html).
 If you want to overwrite the package version, set `BUILD_VERSION_OVERWRITE` cmake variable at configuring time